Skip to main content

 • “'Natari at the Bubble Planet' was a cute game with a lovely art style and an interesting story.”

 • “The game's background story is quickly rushed through in the intro video.
 A brief synopsis is that it follows a young girl named Natari who is making a decision about which creature named Bubbles she should bond with.
-These creatures have seemingly magic powers in very narrow areas, though what they can actually do is only hinted at.
+These creatures have seemingly magical powers in very narrow areas, though what they can actually do is only hinted at.
 They also require compatibility tests with a possible bonding human, and a human can only ever bond with two in their life.”

 • “I found the game hard to follow at times, and after finishing the 'art bubble' storyline, I felt like the ending was cut short.”